GreshaaRampal/Test/README.md

 # Test
-## Questions
+## Task
 1. Write a Python program to create a class representing a Circle.
 Include methods to calculate its area and perimeter.
+## Questions
-2. Write a Python program to create a calculator class.
+1. Write a Python program to create a calculator class.
 Include methods for basic arithmetic operations.
+2. Write a Python program to create a class representing a stack data structure.
+Include methods for pushing and popping elements.
+3. Write a Python program to create a class representing a shopping cart.
+Include methods for adding and removing items, and calculating the total price.
+4. Write a Python program to create a class representing a queue data structure.
+Include methods for enqueueing and dequeueing elements.
+5. Write a Python program to create a class representing a bank.
+Include methods for managing customer accounts and transactions.